370Z Nismo Stage 2 Flex Fuel Build – 236 kW ATW

 E85 gains: +14.2 kW / +18.6 Nm

-A stock 370Z Nismo makes around 253 kW at the crank — roughly 205 kW at the wheels.
-This build is making 236.7 kW at the wheels on E85, a gain of over 30 kW at the wheels.
+A stock 370Z Nismo puts down around 205 kW at the wheels.
+This one is making 236.7 on E85.
+Over 30 kW gained, naturally aspirated.

 “After I chose to wait for some selected parts it is exactly what I asked for.
 I got it back and took it for a drive and boy did it transform the car.
 It drives smoothly and quietly; I can have an uninterrupted conversation with my wife and lightly accelerate through the rev range with elegance to our favourite breakfast bar.
 Then on club track days the NA engine gives instant throttle response, the engine roars and gives an intense kick in the pants upon corner exits that requires some serious throttle modulation.
 This is serious acceleration.”